 - Collect reconciled monthly credit card statements and receipts from each department and enter into Quickbooks.

-- General office management under the direction of the Managing Director, including maintaining office calendar, supplies, and equipment.
+- General office management under the direction of the General Management Fellow, including maintaining office calendar, supplies, and equipment.

 - Assist in processing office accounts payable and accounts receivable.